NeuralEnsemble/ephyviewer/doc/interface.rst

 The viewers are highly customizable:

 * All panels can be hidden, undocked, stacked, or repositioned on the fly.
-* Right-click on the title bar of a visible panel to restore hidden panels.
+* Right-click (Control-click on Mac) on the title bar of a visible panel to restore hidden panels.
 * Double-click in the plotting region of many viewers to open an options window with additional customization controls.